Argos

 This collection is presented along with two others.
 The first is a retrospective group of

-paintings selected from various stages of Melinda's career.
+selected from various stages of Melinda's career.
 The second is a compre-

 hensive collection of her work on paper, including lithographs, drawings, sketches